-Same as joinAndEnter(Runnable)109 except that the executed method is called get and a double is returned.
+Same as joinAndEnter(Runnable)85 except that the executed method is called get and a double is returned.

-Signature public double joinAndEnter(DoubleSupplier logic) Parameters logic the object who's get method will be executed.
-Returns joinAndEnter(Runnable, javax.realtime.HighResolutionTime <?>)
+'''

+double joinAndEnter(DoubleSupplier logic)

+'''

+joinAndEnter(Runnable, javax.realtime.HighResolutionTime<?>)

 In the error-free case, joinAndEnter combines join();enter(); such that no enter() from another schedulable can intervene between the two method invocations.
 The resulting method will wait for the reference count on this ScopedMemory to reach zero, or for the current time to reach the designated time, then enter the ScopedMemory and execute the run method from logic.